-Piz Cunturines 3064 m is a great mountain that exceeds the 3000 meters of altitude, the main and highest peak of the Fanes Group, subgroup of Cunturines-Lavarela.
+Piz Cunturines 3064 m is a great mountain that exceeds the 3000 meters of altitude, the main and highest peak of the Fanes Group, subgroup Cunturines-Lavarela.
 In fact, it overcomes by a few meters the nearby Piz de Lavarela 3055 m, from which it is separated by a high saddle.
 A few meters below this saddle there are two minor lakes, often dry in summer.
 The Cunturines - Lavarela massif closes to the south the large basin of the Alpe Fanes.
-Divided by Sass dla Crusc from the Forcella Medesc, it overlooks the Val Badia towards La Villa and San Cassiano with high and vertical e walls, it is instead more accessible and articulated in ridges and valleys on the opposite side (NE).
+It is divided from Sass dla Crusc by the Forcella Medesc and overlooks the Val Badia towards La Villa and San Cassiano with high and vertical walls.
+It is instead more accessible and articulated in ridges and valleys on the opposite side (NE).
 It is just from this side that it rises the standard route to the top.

 Piz Cunturines, overlooking the valley of San Cassiano (Alta Badia), is also named Piz dles Cunturines in Ladin dyalect and Cunturines Spitze in German.
 Somewhere it is also found under the denomination Conturines.
 Anyhow it is always the same mountain.
 It is located entirely in Alto Adige-South Tyrol, but very close to the border with the province of Belluno.
 A few meters below this saddle there are two minor lakes.
 The mountain is mainly built of dolomia and due to the high altitude and the vertical walls there is no vegetation on the peak.
 It is bare rock.